RizeLabs/bfv-clob/README.md

 1. Define `buy` and `sell` orders [here](https://github.com/Banana-Wallet/bfv-clob/blob/main/private-clob/order.json)
 2. Build project by running `cargo build` in `bfv`, `caird/operators` and `private-clob` directories.
 As the algorithm uses `bfv` and `operators` library and apis.
 3. Run the matching algorithm using `cargo run` in `private-clob` directory.
-For you convenience some sample orders has been already defined in `order.json`.
+For your convenience some sample orders has been already defined in `order.json`.

 ## 📝 Interpretation

 On successfull execution of the algorithm you'll see two arrays buy and sell array.
-In which non-zero element conveys order settlement and zero elements indicates that the order can't be fullfilled.
+In which non-zero element conveys order settlement and zero element indicates that the order can't be fullfilled.